polcak/jsrestrictor/website/content/posts/farbling.md

 ### How does farbling work?

 Farbling uses generated session and [eTLD+1](https://web.dev/same-site-same-origin/) keys to deterministically change outputs of certain APIs commonly used for browser fingerprinting.
-These white lies result in different websites calculating different fingerprints.
+These little lies result in different websites calculating different fingerprints.
 Moreover, a previously visited website calculates a different fingerprint in a new browsing session.

 Farbling implementation is publicly available on Github [issue](https://github.com/brave/brave-browser/issues/8787) with discussions on design decisions, future plans and possible changes in a separate [issue](https://github.com/brave/brave-browser/issues/11770).